 Computer Power Supply Form Factors:

-One type such as the AT is rarely used or obsolete today.
+One type such as the AT is obsolete today.
 The ATX is now the standard for both desktops and towers even though there are exceptions - one being the Small Form Factor (SFF) made by Shuttle and the Mini-ITX.
 Many different power outputs are available with the different power supplies.

 Selecting a Computer Power Supply